-In the past, when I suspected that my thyroid gland was out of balance after symptoms of hypothyroidism appeared, I asked the attending physician to perform a comprehensive hormonal profile in the blood tests and not just TSH.
-It was especially important for me to check both the active hormones Free T4 and Free T3 as well as antibodies to the thyroid gland TPO and TgAb which aim to diagnose or rule out an autoimmune disease in the thyroid gland.
-Depending on the results, I could better understand whether it is possible to heal the thyroid gland and restore the body with a drastic change in food, stress in my life and sleep or whether I should start hormone replacement therapy.
-Hormonal treatment is the last option after realizing that it is not possible to restore balance to the thyroid gland in natural ways.
+In the past, when I suspected that my thyroid gland was out of balance after experiencing symptoms of hypothyroidism, I asked my attending physician to perform a full comprehensive hormonal profile in the blood and not only TSH.
+It was especially important for me to check both the active hormones Free T4 and Free T3 as well as thyroid antibodies (TPO and TgAb) which can assist in diagnosis or rule out an autoimmune disease in the thyroid gland.
+Based on the results, I could better understand whether it is possible to heal the thyroid and replenish my body through changing my diet, the stress in my life and sleep, or whether I should start a thyroid hormone replacement therapy.
+Hormonal treatment should usually be the last resort, only after discovering that it is not possible to restore the thyroid gland in natural ways.

 The effect of different diets on thyroid activity

-There are ways to balance the thyroid gland naturally.
-Diets low in carbohydrates and rich in fat and quality protein are suitable for people who are interested in healthy weight loss and for people who suffer from diseases that result from a physiological imbalance caused by damage to the body’s own immune system, also called autoimmune diseases.
-In these situations, carbohydrates in large quantities are a harmful factor that only exacerbates the damage to the body and the autoimmune disease.
+There are different strategies to balance the thyroid gland naturally.
+Diets low in carbohydrates and rich in fat and good quality protein are suitable for people who are interested in healthy weight loss and for people who suffer from diseases that result out of a physiological imbalance that leads to a damage to the body caused by the body’s own immune system, also known as autoimmune diseases.
+In these situations, carbohydrates in large amounts can be an harmful factor that only exacerbates the damage to the body and accelerate autoimmune tendencies.
 “Ketogenic diet” is a diet that is based on a low amount of carbohydrates and a large amount of fats.
-If we take type 1 diabetes as an example (also an autoimmune disease), based on my experience I always recommend avoiding excessive consumption of carbohydrates which are converted to glucose in the blood and raise the blood sugar concentration, which leads to unbalanced diabetes and subsequently to diabetes complications, some of which are even life-threatening.
-You can hear more about ketogenic nutrition in the podcast “The very point” in which I hosted experts from all over the country and I also talked about ketogenic nutrition myself, why this name can be misleading and other low-carb nutrition approaches.
+If we take type 1 diabetes as an example (also an autoimmune disease), based on my experience, I will always recommend avoiding consuming carbohydrates in excess, carbohydrates which eventually converted to glucose in the blood and raise the blood sugar concentration, which leads to an unbalanced diabetes and subsequently to further common diabetes health complications, some of which are life-threatening.
+You can hear more about ketogenic nutrition in my podcast “The Normal BG Podcast” in which I hosted experts in the field.

-A full ketogenic diet, the so-called “Full Keto” without carbohydrates at all, is not necessarily recommended for hypothyroidism and Hashimoto’s.
-It is recommended to consume carbohydrates from natural sources mainly from local seasonal fruits to a certain extent for those who suffer from thyroid balance problems.
-Sometimes when you follow a diet that has no carbohydrates at all for too long, hormonal deficiencies may appear in the blood tests.
-The secret is to know when you should use a diet of 0 grams of carbohydrates and when you should add carbohydrates.
-I usually change my diet according to periods of the year, activity level and different situations throughout the day such as: an important meeting, a presentation, an interview and more.
+A full ketogenic diet, also called “Full Keto” with complete exclusion of carbohydrates is not necessarily recommended for hypothyroidism and Hashimoto’s disease.
+It is recommended to consume carbohydrates from natural sources mainly from local seasonal fruits to a certain extent for those who suffer from thyroid problems.
+Sometimes, when you follow a diet that has no carbohydrates at all for too long, hormonal deficiencies may appear in the blood tests.
+The secret is to know when you better use a diet composed of 0 grams of carbohydrates and when you should add carbohydrates.
+I usually change my diet according to different periods of the year, changes in activity levels and exercise intensity and in different situations throughout the day such as: an important meeting, a presentation, an interview and more.